-Cliff erosion is still occurring along much of the coast in the Orkney Islands.
-This is due to the long term submergence of the Orkney Islands and the apparent absence of periods of formerly higher sea levels.
-Hence, there are few wave cut platforms to dissipate the severe wave conditions which propagate close in to the shoreline along the outer edges of these islands.
-Increases in the frequency or magnitude of storm events will cause an increase in cliff erosion.
+Cliff erosion is still occurring along much of cliffed coastline in the Shetland Islands.
+This is due to the long term submergence of the Shetland Islands.
+Hence, there are no wave cut platforms to dissipate the severe wave conditions which propagate close in to the shoreline along the outer edges of these islands.
+Increases in the frequency or magnitude of storm events will cause an increase in cliff erosion but due to the low erosion rates experienced any such change are unlikely to be apparent.

-The extent of coastal edge retreat will vary all along this coastline due to a whole range of interrelating factors such as orientation, degree of shelter by the solid geology, immediate bathymetry etc. Such changes will be gradual, i.e. there will be no sudden change in sea level, with the coastal regime gradually evolving in response.
+The extent of coastal edge retreat will vary all along this coastline due to a whole range of interrelating factors such as orientation, degree of shelter by land formations, immediate bathymetry etc. Due to the lack of available beach material, particularly that "stored" in the immediate hinterland, changes in the climate may be apparent upon the beach areas of these islands.
+However, as there will be no sudden change in sea level or wave climates, such changes will be gradual, with the coastal regime gradually evolving in response to them.